emylincon/chatbot/README.md

 # A ChatBot Named Rihanna
 A personal project so might not be populating this section

-## THIS Project was displayed in City Futurescapes event 2020
+## This Project was displayed in City Futurescapes event 2020

 ## Usecase Diagram
 ![usecase architecture](img/rihanna_usecase.png)